List of Chicago White Sox broadcasters: Exclusive rights (since 1944)

 On January 18, 2018, WLS owner Cumulus announced that they are exercising their opt-out clause and voiding its contract with the White Sox, due to the company's current bankruptcy proceedings.

-The White Sox and WGN Radio signed a multiyear agreement on 2/14/2018.
+Less than a month later, on February 14, the White Sox and WGN Radio signed a multiyear agreement.

 WJJD was a daytime-only station the years they had the White Sox radio rights.
 Night games were carried on WIND, WFMF, WBKI, and WCFL as listed above.

 Station frequencies and call letters are accurate for the years of their White Sox broadcasts.